 Lastly, it’s a question of integrating both talent and technology within existing workplaces, and that is perhaps the biggest challenge.
 Research that exists in a back office benefits no-one unless it can be deployed on the front line.
 Insights need to be actionable and deliverable in terms of premium and profit, so front line underwriters can recognise the advantage – healthy and constructive scepticism is necessary to the process but should not act as a blocker.
 For centuries, the best underwriters have been excellent at assimilating ‘unstructured data’ and this is merely an extension of that ability.
 It is an important one too, if we are to take a less commoditised approach to risk and focus on solutions-led underwriting.

-Embracing the benefits of big data
+Embracing the benefits

 Data analysis should always be a means to make better decisions.
 Through improved understanding of the pricing on their existing book, expanded product offerings and more efficient deployment of capital, reinsurers should be able to deliver increased shareholder value and improved stability for the financial system.
 By thinking outside of the box, they can lead their peers and work with the direct insurance market on new and emerging risks to offer creative solutions to complex problems, reduce coverage gaps, and extend the industry’s reach.
 That’s a good thing, not only for us but for our clients.